Erb’s Palsy Lawyers Serving the Injured and their Families in Stamford, Danbury, Bridgeport, Shelton and throughout Connecticut

-The medical malpractice attorneys of Berkowitz and Hanna LLC help families of children with Erb’s palsy obtain fair compensation due to medical negligence that may have caused the injury.
+Our dedicated medical malpractice attorneys help families of children with Erb’s palsy obtain fair compensation due to medical negligence that may have caused the injury.
 We have a significant amount of experience making parties responsible for these injuries accountable, so that families and children will be better able to cope with the injuries and their life-long effects.

 Causes of Erb’s Palsy

 Newborns can sustain brachial plexus injuries when there are problems during birth, such as a breech presentation or prolonged labor.
 Additionally, if an infant’s shoulders get wedged within the birth canal, there is an increased risk of brachial plexus palsy.
 Beyond these common causes, the brachial plexus can also be injured when the infant is larger than normal (more than nine pounds at full term) or when a healthcare provider (a doctor, midwife, or nurse) pulls the baby from the birth canal with too much force.

 There are four types of brachial plexus injury: Avulsion, the most severe type, occurs when the nerve is ripped from the spine.
 Rupture occurs when the nerve is torn but not at the point at which it is attached to the spine.
 Neuroma is when the nerve is torn and has tried to heal but scar tissue has grown around the site.
 And Neuropraxia (stretch), the most common form of injury, occurs when the nerve has been damaged but not torn.